ionos-enterprise/ionos-enterprise-puppet/README.md

 A LAN named `public` will have public Internet access enabled and will reside in the defined data center.

 **Note**: It is important that resource names be unique within the manifest file.
 This includes both similar and different resource types.
 For example, a LAN resource named `public` will conflict with a server resource named `public`.

+To provide a data center ID, you can create a data center within the module as follows:

+    datacenter { 'myDataCenter' :
+      ensure      => present,
+      location    => 'de/fra',
+      description => 'test data center'
+    }

+Afterwards, get the data center ID using the puppet resource command:

+    puppet resource datacenter [myDataCenter]

 ## Full Server Example